yqyeoh/techpass-tenant-docs/docs/apis/integration.md

 ### Access Token
 1. The access token encapsulates the requester's security identity and should be used as the bearer token for all HTTPS requests made to the Automation API endpoint.
 This will authorise the request to allow operations based on the tenant's namespace.
-2. There's 2 ways to request for an access token:
+2. There are 2 ways to request for an access token:
     * Use Client Assertion (certificates) – this is the recommended approach
     * Use Client Secret